Best Of19 min read

 • US Direct Indexing with 1,000+ individual securities

-• Automated rebalancing with tax-aware logic (won't trigger gains unnecessarily)
+• Automated rebalancing that thinks about taxes (won't trigger gains unnecessarily)

 • Self-driving money features (automated savings rules)

-• Wealthfront Cash Account (high-yield, currently competitive APY — check current rate at signup)
+• Wealthfront Cash Account (high-yield with competitive APY — check rates at signup)

 Pricing: